Mandy Moore: 1999–2000: So Real, MTV stardom, and I Wanna Be with You

-Before promotion for So Real had ended, Moore had already begun working on more music.
-The single "I Wanna Be with You", was released on July 11, 2000.
+Before promotion for So Real had ended, Moore began working on more music.
+The single "I Wanna Be with You", was released on April 3, 2000.
 "I Wanna Be with You" spent 16 weeks on the chart and reached its peak of 24 during its ninth week on the chart.
 The song became her first Top 20 hit on the Billboard Pop Songs chart, where it peaked at number 11.
-The single also became Moore's second Top 20 hit in Australia, where it peaked at number 13.
-It was also a minor success on the German Media Control Charts, where it peaked at number 70.
-The single received mixed to positive reviews.
+The single became Moore's second Top 20 hit in Australia, where it peaked at number 13.
+It was a minor success on the German Media Control Charts, where it peaked at number 70.
+The single received mixed reviews.
 Billboard praised the song and said, "Top 40 programmers and listeners alike will love Moore more with this track", and Allmusic called the song a highlight track from the album.

 A reissue of So Real, titled I Wanna Be with You, was released on May 9, 2000.
 Marketed as "a new version of Mandy's debut", the album was a compilation of new songs, remixes, and songs from Moore's debut album So Real.
 Internationally, where the So Real album was not released, I Wanna Be with You served as Moore's debut album, with multiple alternative track listings.
 The album received generally mixed reviews and was criticized for not being a true follow-up.
 Allmusic called the album "trashier, flashier, gaudier, and altogether more disposable" than its predecessor So Real.
 The album was a commercial success, debuting and peaking at number 21 on the U.S. Billboard 200 chart.
-It later received a Gold certification from the RIAA, for sales exceeding 500,000 copies in the U.S. alone.
+It received a Gold certification from the RIAA, for sales exceeding 500,000 copies in the U.S. alone.
 Moore won the Kids' Choice Awards for Favorite Rising Star for the album in 2000.
 "Walk Me Home" was re-released in the United States as the second single from I Wanna Be with You and was slightly more successful than its original release, peaking at number 38 on the Billboard Pop Songs chart.
-The final single from the album, "So Real" was released exclusively in selected territories on June 13, 2000.
+The final single from the album, "So Real" was released in selected territories on June 13, 2000.
 In Australia, the single became her second Top 40 hit, peaking at number 21 on the ARIA Charts.
-The single also peaked at number 18 on the Official New Zealand Music Chart.
+The single peaked at number 18 on the Official New Zealand Music Chart.